K-batonisashvili/PO-RRT-Pareto-Optimal-Path-Planning/README.md

 # PO-RRT*: Pareto Optimal RRT* Path Planning Algorithm
 Main repo for novel RRT* Algorithm which focuses on Pareto-optimized safety definitions Our main code can be found under the `src` folder.
 Several tests were created for benchmarking and validation under the `tests` folder.
-You may directly download the python file `PO-RRT_star.py` and run it locally on your machine, or for an in-depth tutorial, please look through the `setup_guide.md` notebook on setting up a virtual conda environment, cloning this github repo, running the tests, and finally the main code.
+You may directly download the python file `PO-RRT_Star.py` and run it locally on your machine, or for an in-depth tutorial, please look through the `setup_guide.md` notebook on overall general instructions, setting up a virtual conda environment, cloning this github repo, running the tests, and finally the main code.